How To Fail In Scotland

 “You can book the next ferry, it’s at 13:15.”

-So that was that.
+That was that.
 The remainder of my Thurso ‘adventure’ was spent doing my washing at the only service station laundromat in town.

 The next day I woke up and travelled 8 hours back to Edinburgh, stone circles unseen.